 Alex Mathers is an illustrator and writer from the UK, currently based in Bangkok, Thailand.
 He’s worked with clients like Dots Games, Saatchi & Saatchi, Google and the BBC.

 He enjoys drawing and writing on topics that help people live more confidently and creatively.

-Bonnie Glendinning is the founder of The Artists’ Mentor, The Thriving Artist and Artmuse®, providing education, programs, platforms and brand mentorship for professional artists.
+Bonnie Glendinning is the founder of The Artists’ Mentor, The Thriving Artist Summits and Artmuse®, providing education, programs, and platforms for professional artists.
 As an artist, designer and entrepreneur herself, her mission is to empower artists to create their artistic legacy.

 Cory Huff teaches artists how to make money from their art.
 He is the founder of The Abundant Artist and author of the book How to Sell Your Art Online (Harper Collins).
 Over 6,000 artists have taken courses through The Abundant Artist.
 Cory lives in Portland, Oregon.